mainsail-crew/crowsnest/README.md

     log_level: verbose

-This gives you a little more Informations.
+This gives you a little more informations. \
-It prints out you existing webcam.conf and shows a detailed info about your configured ( and connected ) cams.\
+It prints out you existing _webcam.conf_ and shows a detailed info about your configured ( and connected ) cams.

 You will find an example log [here](log-example.md).

-This is useful to determine what the Hardware Encoder of your Camera is capable of.\
+This is useful to determine what the hardware encoder of your camera is capable of. \
-In this case a "cheap" raspicam for about 7€ was used.\
+In this case a "cheap" raspicam for about 7€ was used. \
 So, truly made for 'Helper for Setup' purposes.

-If you want to get the full Details, please use
+If you want to get the full details, please use

     log_level: debug

-This will show you barely the same as 'verbose' but it prints also your\
-configured Start Parameters ( and the defaults ), also it shows\
+This will show you barely the same as 'verbose' but it prints also your configured start parameters ( and the defaults ), \
-the Output of your choosen Streamer.\
+also it shows the output of your choosen streamer. \
 This option ist more for debugging purposes and has a tendency to overwhelm you if you are not familiar with that.

 ---

-Another Option that affects the 'logging' behavior is
+Another option that affects the 'logging' behavior is

     delete_log: true

 If you enable that option, everytime you restart, your existing log file will be deleted.

-If you want to run crowsnest without any proxy set up,\
+If you want to run crowsnest without any proxy set up, \
 you can use

     no_proxy: true